 Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.62.5.

-Use the intrinsic functions failed_images, stopped_images, and image_status to detect failed and stopped images.
+Use the intrinsic functions failed_images, and image_status to detect failed images.

 In order to continue execution in the presence of failed images, from time-to-time store relevant information for each team of images externally or on another team, so that the computation can be resumed on a reduced number of images or with images kept in reserve and idle replacing failed images.

 If continued execution is not desired in the presence of failed images, follow a strategy that ensures safe termination of the executing images.

+If a procedure needs to abort, do not execute a stop statement – instead return with an error flag set.

 6.63 Protocol lock errors [CGM]